Thursday, September 25, 2025

 E3: Stâna de Vale to Sohodol: Day 85

-A ridge path blocked by trees and brambles this morning made for slow progress, easier walking this afternoon.
+A ridge path blocked by trees and brambles made for slow progress this morning, there was easier walking this afternoon.

-After eating a punnet of raspberries I had accidentally bought in the restaurant last night for breakfast, I climbed the tarmac road out of town.
-A few kilometres later I turned off onto the E3 as it rose through areas of trees and grass.
+By accident, not understanding what was being said to me in Romanian, I bought a punnet of raspberries in the restaurant last night, so I ate them for breakfast before a climb out of town on a tarmac road.
+A few kilometres up the road I turned off onto the E3 on a trail that rose through areas of trees and grass.
 I had concerns about this route as initially I was told by the SKV that it could be blocked, later they said it should be OK.
-At first it was on a reassuringly good track, unfortunately the E3 left this forest track turning off onto a thin and patchy path.
-I was relying on the blue triangle waymarks to keep me on the right route, fortunately they were frequent, most of the time.
+At first it was on a reassuringly good forest track, unfortunately the E3 left this easy vehicle route, turning off onto a thin and patchy path.
+I was relying on the blue triangle waymarks to keep me on the right route, fortunately they were frequent....most of the time.
 The route became increasingly difficult as it followed the top of a forested ridge.
-Fallen trees blocked the path, and when one tree fell, it seemed to bring others with it making large detours or a lot of climbing over logs necessary.
-Light then reached the forest floor causing brambles and saplings to burst into life hiding any path and ofyen blocking progress.
+Fallen trees blocked the path, and when one tree fell, it seemed to bring several others with it making large detours or a lot of climbing over logs necessary.
+Light then reached the forest floor causing brambles and saplings to burst into life hiding any path and often blocking progress.
 In addition the ridge became narrow with steep sides.
 Outcrops of rock had to be negotiated.
 Pushing through the undergrowth, climbing over rotting tree trunks and up and down steep slopes to find a way through was really sapping my energy.
 Matters were made worse by incessant, if light, rain.
 My waterproofs were making me hot, tears of sweat were falling down my cheeks and my glasses kept steaming up obscuring evidence of a possible path, should it exist.
 I was about to give up and turn back but I reasoned that there was a track down to a road somewhere ahead of me, which was nearer than the distance I would have to retrace my steps for over numerous areas of fallen trees.
 Consequently I continued on, and when I reached a joining track, matters greatly improved.

 Today there were many fire salamanders on the track, black lizards with yellow spots.
 I suppose they liked the rain.